 The Growing Places Fund is a £12.6 million loan scheme, designed to boost local transport, infrastructure and commercial development plans.
-It is directed at projects which are currently stalled, and its aim is to get them back on track for the benefit of the local economy.
-By the end of March 2020 we had awarded 11 loans totalling £17.5 million.
+By the end of March 2020 we had awarded 11 loans to the value of £17.5 million.

 These loans have helped to create 979 homes; supported or safeguarded 3,650 jobs; developed over 15,000 square metres of new commercial floorspace; and have matched a total private investment of over £39 million.